eazygood/getground-app/README.md

 We added basic project skeleton with docker-compose. (optional) Feel free to refactor but provide us with good instructions to start the application
 ```
-make docker-up
+make
 ```

-Update the `docker/mysql/dump.sql` to initialize the mysql database
+ `docker/mysql/dump.sql` has initializion of the mysql database

 ## Summary

-- This task should take approximately 90-120 minutes.
+- This task has taken approximately 2 days due to some issue with testing.
-- You can use the provided skeleton project structure (optional).
-If you are using the following supported languages:
+- Languages taken:
   - `golang`
-  - `java`

 ## Requirements